Short Interest in Ayr Wellness Inc. (OTCMKTS:AYRWF) Expands By 61.8%

-Ayr Wellness Inc. (OTCMKTS:AYRWF) was the recipient of a significant increase in short interest during the month of December.
+Ayr Wellness Inc. (OTCMKTS:AYRWF) was the target of a significant increase in short interest in the month of December.
 As of December 15th, there was short interest totalling 87,700 shares, an increase of 61.8% from the November 30th total of 54,200 shares.
-Based on an average daily trading volume, of 660,200 shares, the days-to-cover ratio is currently 0.1 days.
+Based on an average daily volume of 660,200 shares, the days-to-cover ratio is presently 0.1 days.

 Ayr Wellness (OTCMKTS:AYRWF) last issued its quarterly earnings data on Sunday, November 21st.
 The company reported ($0.06) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.07) by $0.01.